Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Because of Canada’s unique constitutional division of powers between the federal and provincial governments, most employers in Quebec are covered by provincial legislation, although some are covered by federal legislation.
+Canada’s unique constitutional division of power between the federal and provincial governments means that only some employers in Québec are governed by federal legislation, while most are covered by provincial legislation.
 The nature of an employer’s business is critical in determining whether federal or provincial legislation applies.
 For most employers engaged in the manufacturing, construction, retail and service sectors, provincial law applies.
-For employers engaged in certain inter-provincial activities – such as radio and television broadcasting, banking, shipping and rail, air and inter-provincial transportation generally – federal law applies.
+For employers engaged in certain inter-provincial activities, such as radio and television broadcasting, banking, shipping and rail, air and inter-provincial transportation generally – federal law applies.

 There is no at-will employment in Canada.
 Rather, employment relationships are contractual.
-Unless there is a written contract that addresses termination, the Act Respecting Labour Standards requires that employers provide written notice to employees before terminating their employment (the required length of notice depends on the employee’s number of uninterrupted years of service).
-Further, the Quebec Civil Code requires that employers provide employees with reasonable notice of termination or pay in lieu of notice if the employment relationship is terminated without cause.
+Unless there is a written contract that addresses termination, the Québec Act Respecting Labour Standards requires that employers provide written notice to employees before terminating their employment (the required length of notice depends on the employee’s number of uninterrupted years of service).
+Further, the Civil Code of Québec requires that employers provide employees with reasonable notice of termination, or pay in lieu of notice if the employment relationship is terminated without a serious reason.

-In their application of the Quebec Civil Code, the courts are generous when prescribing the length of the termination notice that an employer must give managerial, professional or long-term employees where there is no contractual provision on the matter.
-Although courts approach each case on an individual basis, case law suggests that a starting point for reasonable notice is one month or pay in lieu of notice for each year of service up to a maximum of two years (although this is not a firm upper limit).
+In their application of the Civil Code of Québec, courts are generous when prescribing the length of the termination notice that an employer must give managerial, professional or long-term employees where the contract is for an indeterminate term.
+Although courts approach each case on an individual basis, case law suggests that a starting point for reasonable notice or pay in lieu of notice is one month for each year of service up to a maximum of two years (although this is not a firm upper limit).

-Federally and provincially regulated employers in Quebec are subject to special scrutiny when dismissing non-managerial employees without just cause and the courts may seek reinstatement.
-However, employers can dismiss such workers due to lack of work or the discontinuance of a function.
+Federally and provincially regulated employers in Québec are subject to a higher level of scrutiny when dismissing non-managerial employees without just cause, where the courts may order the reinstatement of the employee.
+None the less, employers are able to lay off these workers due to a lack of work or the discontinuance of a function.

 What do you consider unique to those doing business in your state?

-The major difference between Canada (including Quebec) and the United States is the lack of at-will employment in Canada.
+The major difference between Canada (including Québec) and the United States is the lack of at-will employment in Canada.
 Hence, severance packages in Canada are often much higher than in the United States.
-Non-unionised employees in Quebec with two or more years’ service also have union-like just cause protection under the applicable employment standards legislation.
+Non-unionized employees in Québec with two or more years’ service also have union-like just cause protection under the applicable employment standards legislation.